agama-project/agama-project.github.io/docs/user/unattended/storage.md

 If any of those flags are active for a partition, it makes no sense to specify any other usage (like declaring a file system on it).

-The following example deletes the partition with the label "root" in all cases and, if needed, keeps deleting other partitions as needed to make space for the new partition of 30 GiB.
+The following example deletes the partition with the number 1 (according to the partition name) in all cases and, if needed, keeps deleting other partitions as needed to make space for the new partition of 30 GiB.

 ```json
 "storage": {